Ninny659/DND-Card-Generator/Design System Guide.md

 ### 1. Accessibility First
 - All interactive elements must have visible focus states
-- Maintain WCAG 2.1 AA color contrast ratios (4.5:1 for normal text)
+- Maintain WCAG 2.1 AA colour contrast ratios (4.5:1 for normal text)
 - Touch targets should be minimum 44x44px for mobile
 - Use semantic HTML and ARIA labels where appropriate

 ### 2. Consistency
-- Use the defined spacing scale, colors, and typography throughout
+- Use the defined spacing scale, colours, and typography throughout
 - Maintain consistent interaction patterns across components
 - Keep animation timing and easing uniform